 Windows File History: Built into Windows already, and will help if you lose a file.
 However, can't protect you from real disasters when your computer breaks.

-Zinstall Backup: Answers all the requirements above: complete, fast, easy, restorable.
+Zinstall FullBack: Answers all the requirements above: complete, fast, easy, restorable.
 Basically just run it, and never look at it again.
 When disaster strikes, it will restore all of your stuff, including your programs, settings and profiles - not just files!

 Windows has a built-in system called File History.
 It stores multiple old versions of your files, so that if you accidentally erase a file, or delete it, you can restore the original version as if nothing happened.